 Another flowering plant on the list.
 It was part of the experiment NASA conducted and has proven to be an effective antipollution plant.
 It also requires sunlight for indoor growth.

-You might have heard of this plant when talking about herbal oils.
+You might have heard of the Stone Lotus Flower when talking about herbal oils.
 The flower has many medical benefits; it also purifies the air and can control radiation.
-It is a small plant and looks beautiful anywhere, making it an ideal candidate to place on your working desk to reduce EMF from electronic gadgets.
+It is a small plant and looks beautiful anywhere, making it an ideal candidate to place on your working desk near your electronic gadgets, absorbing electromagnetic waves.

 #8.
 Aloe Vera